 How to make the dough and shape pezze rigate

 Make a dough with the pasta ingredients and knead until nice and smooth.
-Let the dough rest, well wrapped to avoid drying, for half an hour or so.
+[This post (with video) talks about how to make semolina pasta dough] Let the dough rest, well wrapped to avoid drying, for half an hour or so.

 Shape the dough into a thick roll, then cut it into 5-6 pieces and shape each one into a roll about 3/8 inch (1 cm) in diameter.
 Cut each roll into approximately 1 1/2-inch (4 cm) long pieces, then place each cylinder on the gnocchi board with the long sides either parallel to the board's grooves or slightly angled.
 Run the mini rolling pin — a piece of dowel of 3/8 inch (1 cm) or 1/2 inch (1.25 cm) in diameter — over the piece of dough 2-3 times to thin it and "stamp" it.
 The resulting pezza rigata will be about 2 inches long.
 Lay out to dry ridged side up on a surface lightly dusted with flour.